 Plasma disinfection and sterilization

 Plasmas reduce concentrations of pathogens upon contact with contaminated surfaces.
 Plasma destroys bacteria, viruses, fungi and prions; it also removes toxins and further organic contaminants.
 Even complete sterilization is possible with prolonged exposure to the plasma.
 Most importantly, strong disinfection can be achieved with atmospheric pressure air plasmas, produced by a Piezoelectric direct discharge (PDD).
-Thus, plasma disinfection does not require expensive vacuum equipment or toxic chemicals, making the process cheap and environmentally friendly.
+Thus, plasma disinfection and sterilization does not require expensive vacuum equipment or toxic chemicals, making the process cheap and environmentally friendly.
 Atmospheric pressure plasmas of PDD discharge is cold, making the plasma disinfection very gentle comparing to the standard disinfection procedures using pressurized hot air, pressurized hot water vapor or toxic substances.
 It affects only a very thin surface layer.
 Because of this, plasmas can disinfect a variety of sensitive surfaces, including living tissues and even open wounds.

 Cold atmospheric plasmas